rgyoung6/DBTCShinyTutorial/README.md

 ### Primer File

-The second button is the Primer File button.
-Again, once selected it will bring up a select file dialog window.
+The second button is the **Primer File button and this option will be utilized for this tutorial**.
+Again, once selected it will bring up a select file dialog window (Note: if this button is not utilized or the selection is cancelled then the [dada_implement()](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#dada-implement) function will run without the use of a primer file and primer matching and trimming).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/715e6051-50b4-4687-9d02-3cc141ee1464)